Cram school: Japan

-Cram schools, called juku, are special private schools common in Japan that offer lessons conducted after regular school hours, on weekends, and during school vacations.
+It is a large industry in Japan and caters to all types of school tests preparations, from kindergarten to high school graduation; it began growing rapidly in the 1970s.
+At that time, the number of universities was small, but college competition was intensive because almost 95% of students graduated from high school.
+In addition, Japan had the highest achievement test scores in the world from the 1980s to 2000, causing the cram school industry to grow.
+The cram schools, called juku, are privately owned, and offer lessons conducted after regular school hours, on weekends, and during summer and winter breaks.

 Malaysia

 In Malaysia, it is considered a norm for parents, especially those from the middle and upper class, to send schoolchildren for private tuition.
-Such services are often provided by tuition centres and/or private tutors.
+Such services are often provided by tuition centers and/or private tutors.
 These tutors may be full-time tutors, schoolteachers, retirees, or even senior students.
 Many concerned parents choose to send their children to different tuition classes or schedules based on the child's entrance examination subjects.
 Some students may go to tuition for their weaker subjects, while many schoolchildren are increasingly known to attend at least 10 hours of private tuition every week.
-Correspondingly, the reputation and business of a tuition centre often depends on venue, schedule, number of top-scoring clients, and advertising by word of mouth.
+Correspondingly, the reputation and business of a tuition center often depends on venue, schedule, number of top-scoring clients, and advertizing by word of mouth.
 It is not uncommon for private tutors to offer exclusive pre-examination seminars, to the extent where some tutors entice schoolchildren to attend such seminars with the promise of examination tips, or even supposedly leaked examination questions.